hal/console/Extensions.md

 Extensions are a way to add features to the management console.
-They are written in JavaScript and should use the [JavaScript API](https://cdn.rawgit.com/hal/hal.next/esdoc/index.html) to build the UI and interact with the management endpoint.
+They are written in JavaScript and should use the [JavaScript API](https://cdn.rawgit.com/hal/hal.next/esdoc/index.html) to build the UI and interact with the management interface.

 # Architecture

 JavaScript extensions consist of one script and one or more optional stylesheets.
 The script contains both the code to register the extensions and the actual code of the extension.
-Here's a code sample of an extension:
+Here's the code of a sample extension:

 ```js
 let core = hal.core.Core.getInstance();